venu-prasath/go-bank/README.md

 #### 2. Setup sqlc

-- After installing sqlc, make sure to refer the sqlc's github page to configure sqlc.yaml script.
+1. After installing sqlc, make sure to refer the sqlc's github page to configure sqlc.yaml script.
 You can refer the sqlc.yaml script in this project for a small database of 3 tables.
-- Make sure to update Makefile to include the `sqlc migrate` command.
+2. Make sure to update Makefile to include the `sqlc generate` command.
-- Create the necessary queries in the db/query directory and run `sqlc generate`
+3. Create the necessary queries in the db/query directory and run `sqlc generate`
-- Check the generated db files for errors.
+4. Check the generated db files for errors.

 #### 3. Create Unit Tests for Database CRUD